Cao Lau is famous Vietnamese noodle bowl dish, specialty of Hoi An City where it originally comes from.

-We decided to recreate this recipe with ingredients we can find in supermarket or in Chinese store, and evoke our memories of this beautiful Vietnamese city we visited 2 years ago.
+We decided to recreate this recipe with ingredients we can find in supermarket or in Chinese store.
+We tried to evoke our memories of this beautiful Vietnamese city we visited 2 years ago.

-To mount this beautiful bowl we will need to prepare few (simple) things separately: prepare the broth, cook the noodles, marinate and cook the meat, do the wonton croutons and put it all together.
+In order to mount this beautiful bowl we will need to prepare few (simple) things separately.
+Prepare the broth, cook the noodles, marinate and cook the meat.
+Do the wonton croutons and put it all together.

 Cao Lau - Vietnamese Noodle Bowl

 For the Broth:

 - 1/2 kg pork bones - for soup